sup / paddle length

 Fixed or adjustable paddle?

 Adjustable paddles are ideal for beginners and shared use because you can dial in the exact length.
-Fixed paddles are lighter and stiffer — the performance choice for racing and serious touring.
+Fixed paddles are lighter and stiffer, making them the performance choice for racing and serious touring.
 If you are new to SUP, start adjustable and only move to fixed once you know your preferred length for a specific discipline.

 Can I use one paddle for multiple disciplines?